unicode-org/cldr/docs/ldml/tr35-keyboards.md

 **Example**

-For example, consider the Northern Thai (nod-Lana) word: ᨡ᩠ᩅᩫ᩶ 'roasted'.
+For example, consider the Northern Thai (`nod-Lana`, Tai Tham script) word: ᨡ᩠ᩅᩫ᩶ 'roasted'.
 This is ideally encoded as the following:

 | name | _kha_ | _sakot_ | _wa_ | _o_  | _t2_ |
 |------|-------|---------|------|------|------|